Liverpool Street station: Service table

-Underground station
+London Underground station

 Services

-Liverpool Street Underground station is served by the Central, Circle, Hammersmith & City and Metropolitan lines, and is the sixth-busiest on the London Underground network.
-On the Central line it is between Bank and Bethnal Green stations, on Circle and Metropolitan lines between Aldgate and Moorgate and, on Hammersmith and City, between Aldgate East and Moorgate.
-In common with other tube stations serving Central London termini, it is in fare zone 1.
+On the London Underground, Liverpool Street is on the Central, Circle, Hammersmith & City and Metropolitan lines, and is the sixth-busiest station on the network.
+On the Central line, the station is between Bank and Bethnal Green stations.
+On the Circle and Metropolitan lines, it is between Moorgate and Aldgate stations.
+On the Hammersmith & City line, it is between Moorgate and Aldgate East stations.
+In common with other tube stations serving Central London termini, this station is in fare zone 1.
 There is no wheelchair access to the tube lines, except from the eastbound Circle, Hammersmith & City and Metropolitan lines, which have a ramp leading to the platform.

 History

 Liverpool Street had been designed to integrate with the expanding London Underground network, and served as a new terminus for the Metropolitan Railway (MR) which extended east from Moorgate.
 From 1874 to 1875, the MR used the Liverpool Street main line station as a terminus; the company opened its own station on 12 July 1875, initially named Bishopsgate.
 Subsurface platforms 1 and 2 were opened in 1875.
 A west-facing bay platform, platform 3, was formerly located to the south of platform 2; this was used by terminating Metropolitan line trains from the west.
 It was in use by 1896, and was still in use in 1974, but was redundant by 1994.

-The Metropolitan Railway connection was closed in 1904 and the station was renamed Liverpool Street on 1 November 1909.

-In 1912, after the completion of an extension project from Bank, Liverpool Street became a new terminus of the Central London Railway (CLR).
+The underground station was renamed Liverpool Street on 1 November 1909.
+In 1912, after the completion of an extension project from Bank, the underground station became a new terminus of the Central London Railway (CLR).
 The platforms that are now the deep-level Central line platforms 4 and 5 opened as the eastern terminus of the CLR on 28 July 1912.
 The tube station was one of the first to use the Moore Vacuum Tube, a new system of lighting that produced three times as much as a normal bulb.

 The tube station became one of the principal shelters during the Blitz.
 The station was not initially open to the public as a shelter, but during heavy raids on the East End on 7 September 1940, many sought refuge at the station, which was the safest and most practical shelter for many.
 Some sources suggest that the local people forced entry, others that staff decided to open the gates to everyone without asking for tickets, something which would have been technically illegal.

 On 4 December 1946, the passenger line was extended eastwards as part of the war-delayed London Passenger Transport Board's New Works Programme.
 An Underground ticket hall was added in 1951.

 During the 7 July 2005 terrorist attacks on London, a bomb was exploded aboard an Underground train that had departed Liverpool Street toward Aldgate.
 Seven passengers were killed.